spatialos/online-services/docs/content/services-packages/analytics-pipeline/backfill.md

 ## Prerequisites

 * This page assumes you have already deployed the Analytics Pipeline.
-* Ensure you are using Python 3 for this section.
+* Ensure you are using Python 3.7 or higher for this section.

 ## Overview